Scholars Online Astronomy Home Page

-Topics for 2010 will cover methods and theories fundamental to understanding modern astronomy, including
+Topics will cover methods and theories fundamental to understanding modern astronomy, including

-Meetings: This course meets once a week in live chat sessions using the Scholars Online HTML-based chat application (no audio).
+Meetings: This course meets once a week in live chat sessions using the Scholars Online HTML-based chat application (no audio)*.
+We recommend that you use FireFox to attend class, and avoid Chrome and Microsoft Edge, since Google and Microsoft chose not to implement the MathML standard in their browsers.
 We discuss topics from the textbook and current events, supplemented by guided Web Tours.
-Students must submit weekly homework assignments using basic mathematical tools (trigonometry and algebra).
+Students must complete weekly mastery exercises using basic mathematical tools (trigonometry and algebra).
 Observation and laboratory exercises are optional.

 As we learn about the concepts and methods of modern astronomy, we will try to put them into perspective by addressing these questions: